-22.4 C/C++ guidelines
+24.4 C/C++ guidelines

 The C++ sources are formatted using clang-format and all submitted pull-requests must be formatted prior to being accepted and merged.
 The sources follow the coding style defined here.
+Additionally, clang-tidy is also run on CI to lint and validate C++ sources.
+The tool follows the guidelines and configuration of LLVM.